daniellescaturro/Cosmic-Quiz-Game/README.md

   * https://git.generalassemb.ly/dscaturro/project-1/blob/master/Wireframe2.JPG

 ### User Story
- * To play the game, the user accesses it from their browser at the above link, which will open on a welcome screen.
+ * To play the game, the user accesses it from their browser at the above link, which will open a welcome screen.
  * On the welcome screen will be an invitation to play through "Yes" and "No" buttons.
  * Once the user clicks "Yes" a start game screen appears.
 The user clicks the "Start Game" button and the game commences.
  * The user will have 60 seconds to answer 10 questions.